edinburghlivinglab/ddc/pages/sprint.md

 * What are some of the specific recycling and sustainability problems you might be able to address, within this sub-theme?

-* What are some possible ideas for addressing each problem (i.e. improving some aspect of the recycling and upcycling economy)?
+* What are some possible ideas for addressing each problem (i.e., improving some aspect of the recycling and upcycling economy)?

 In the presentation, your team needs to be able to explain what new data you collected and what existing data you located and used, and how the